-13.2 Restrictions on Transfer of Ownership Interests of Owner, Developer and Any Manager.
-Owner agrees that any issued and outstanding equity interests in Owner (including equity interests issued to Manager) and in Manager (and any successor manager) and in Developer (and any successor developer) and in UOne RVA Entertainment Holdings, LLC, RVA Intermediate Holdings, LLC, and Richmond VA Management, LLC (collectively, the "Restricted Entities") shall be "Restricted Securities" as set forth in this Agreement.
-Such Restricted Securities shall not be Transferred to a third party without providing sixty (60) days advance notice to the City of the proposed Transfer, and such Transfer shall not be consummated unless and until the City has consented to such Transfer; provided, that the City shall not unreasonably withhold, condition, or delay its consent to such Transfer; provided, further, that no consent shall be required from the City for any single Transfer (not coordinated with other

-Transfers) involving one percent (1%) or less of such Restricted Entity's securities on a fullydiluted basis.
+Section 13.02 Restrictions on Transfer of Ownership Interests of Owner or Manager.
+Owner agrees that any issued and outstanding equity interests in Owner (including equity interests issued to Manager), Manager (and any successor manager), and in UONE RVA Entertainment Holdings, LLC, RVA Entertainment Investors, LLC, and RVA Holdings Group, LLC (collectively, the "Restricted Entities") shall be "Restricted Securities" as set forth in this Agreement.
+Such Restricted Securities shall not be Transferred to a third party without providing sixty (60) days advance notice to the City of the proposed Transfer, and such Transfer shall not be consummated unless and until the City has consented to such Transfer or Owner shall be in default under this Agreement; provided, that the City shall not unreasonably withhold, condition, or delay its consent to such Transfer; provided, further, that no consent shall be required from the City for any single Transfer (not coordinated with other Transfers) involving ten percent (10%) or less of the voting securities of RVA Entertainment Investors, LLC on a fully-diluted basis.
 Owner shall make all Restricted Entities and holders of Restricted Securities aware of the restrictions on Transfer set forth in this Agreement, and if any Restricted Securities are issued in certificate form such certificates shall bear a legend identifying such securities as Restricted Securities.
 In addition, any Transfer of the equity of Owner, or a Transfer of Manager's equity in Owner or a Transfer of equity in Manager or any equity in a Restricted Entity shall be conditioned upon receipt of any necessary Gaming Approval from the Board, and an acknowledgement by the transferee of the obligations set forth in this Agreement, and an agreement to be bound by the terms hereof.

-13.3 Qualification on Limitations on Transfers.
-Notwithstanding the foregoing, no provision of this Agreement shall impose or be construed as imposing any limitation on any Transfer of any ownership interest in Urban One, Inc. or Peninsula Pacific Entertainment, LLC ("P2E"), or any entity that owns a Direct or Indirect Interest in Urban One, Inc. or P2E or with regard to any of the foregoing entities, a successor by merger, consolidation, sale of assets or otherwise, to all or a substantial portion of the assets or business.
+Section 13.03 Qualification on Limitations on Transfers.
+Notwithstanding the foregoing, no provision of this Agreement shall impose or be construed as imposing any limitation on any Transfer of any ownership interest in Urban One, Inc. or CDIHC, LLC ("CDIHC") or any entity that owns a Direct or Indirect Interest in Urban One, Inc. or CDIHC or with regard to any of the foregoing entities, a successor by merger, consolidation, sale of assets or otherwise, to all or a substantial portion of the assets or business.

-13.4 General.
+Section 13.04 General.

-(a) All transferees of Restricted Securities shall hold their interests subject to the restrictions of this Article.
+- (a) All transferees of Restricted Securities shall hold their interests subject to the restrictions of this Article. - (b) Owner agrees to include in the Management Agreement and any other management agreement for the Project a transfer restriction provision substantially similar to the transfer restriction set forth in this

-(b) Owner agrees to include in the Management Agreement and any other management agreement for the Project and in the Development Agreement and any other development agreement for the Project a transfer restriction provision substantially similar to the transfer restriction set forth in this Article and to cause the Developer (or successor developer) or the Manager (or successor manager) to acknowledge that City is a third-party beneficiary of such provision and place a legend referencing these restrictions on its ownership certificates, if any.
+Article and to cause the Manager (or successor manager) to acknowledge that City is a third-party beneficiary of such provision and place a legend referencing these restrictions on its ownership certificates, if any.

-(c) This Article 13 shall be in all cases subject to rights of Subsequent Transferees set forth in Section 10.5
+(c) This Article XII shall be in all cases subject to rights of Subsequent Transferees set forth in Section 10.05.

-ARTICLE 14 REPRESENTATIONS AND WARRANTIES
+Article XIV.
+REPRESENTATIONS AND WARRANTIES

-14.1 Representations and Warranties of the Owner.
-As a material inducement to City to enter into this Agreement and the transactions and agreements contemplated hereby, Owner represents and warrants to City that, as of the date on which Owner executes this Host Community Agreement:
+Section 14.01 Representations and Warranties of the Owner.
+As a material inducement to City to enter into this Agreement and the transactions and agreements contemplated hereby, Owner represents and warrants to City that as of the date on which Owner executes this Host Community Agreement: